rust-lang/book/second-edition/src/ch18-03-pattern-syntax.md

 Note that there is a subtle difference between using only `_` and using a name that starts with an underscore.
 Something like `_x` still binds the value to the variable, whereas `_` doesn’t bind at all.
-To show a case where this distinction matters, Listing 18-21 will provide us with an error.
+To show a case where this distinction matters, [Listing 18-21][Listing-18-21] will provide us with an error.

 [Listing-18-21]: #Listing-18-21
 <a name="Listing-18-21"></a>